-Vegan Beer Festival - May Day edition!
+Vegan Beer Festival - 2026!

 So please spread the word, share on your socials and come join us in May!
 Our festival is entirely run by volunteers on a DIY basis because we believe this is something worth doing - if you're able to help out (whether by doing a shift, putting up some posters, helping set up or prepare food, anything!) then please get in touch.